 As of last Friday, businesses in the City of Austin will no longer be able to distribute single-use bags to any of their customers.
-This means visitors to the Capitol city will soon have to bring reusable bags with them if they intend to make purchases on their trip.
+This means visitors to the Capital city will soon have to bring reusable bags with them if they intend to make purchases on their trip.

 At a time of economic recession and with food prices at an all-time high, this hidden social-tax on the poor will cause many to have to choose between necessary items such as milk and bread or having a reusable bag to carry their groceries.

 “This act is just the latest example of government elites trying to step between the business and consumer in an attempt to push forward a misguided nanny-state agenda,” said Springer.
 “It is all for show, plastic bags make up just .6% of Austin’s litter and in San Francisco, litter from bags actually increased after enacting their ban.”